System64fumo/Application-Template/README.md

-This template should help you to create good looking applications This is also the same UI used in WoR-CP
+This .NET application template helps you to create good looking applications, and is also the same UI used in the Windows on Raspberry control panel.

-i would like to see what you can create using this ui

-and please remember to give credit where credit is due
+If you use this or make a application with it, let me know!
+Just please put a link to this Github repo to give some credit!

 Dark mode :